-- \$600.0 million revolving credit facility with a scheduled maturity date of May 10, 2027 and either a oneyear extension option or up to two six-month extension options if certain conditions are satisfied (the "Revolver"); - \$400.0 million term loan with a scheduled maturity date of May 18, 2025 (the "\$400 Million Term Loan Maturing 2025"); - \$200.0 million term loan with a scheduled maturity date of January 31, 2026 and two one-year extension options if certain conditions are satisfied (the "\$200 Million Term Loan Maturing 2026"); and - \$225.0 million term loan with a scheduled maturity date of May 10, 2026 and two one-year extension options if certain conditions are satisfied (the "\$225 Million Term Loan Maturing 2026").
+- \$600.0 million revolving credit facility with a scheduled maturity date of May 10, 2027 and either a oneyear extension option or up to two six-month extension options if certain conditions are satisfied (the "Revolver"); - \$500.0 million term loan with a scheduled maturity date of September 24, 2027 and up to two oneyear extension options if certain conditions are satisfied (the "\$500 Million Term Loan Maturing 2027"); - \$200.0 million term loan with a scheduled maturity date of January 31, 2026 and up to two one-year extension options if certain conditions are satisfied (the "\$200 Million Term Loan Maturing 2026"); and - \$225.0 million term loan with a scheduled maturity date of May 10, 2026 and up to two one-year extension options if certain conditions are satisfied (the "\$225 Million Term Loan Maturing 2026").

-The \$400 Million Term Loan Maturing 2025, the \$200 Million Term Loan Maturing 2026, and the \$225 Million Term

-Loan Maturing 2026 are collectively referred to as the "Term Loans."
+The \$500 Million Term Loan Maturing 2027, the \$200 Million Term Loan Maturing 2026, and the \$225 Million Term Loan Maturing 2026 are collectively referred to as the "Term Loans."
 The credit agreements contain certain financial covenants relating to the Company's maximum leverage ratio, minimum fixed charge coverage ratio, maximum secured indebtedness ratio, maximum unencumbered leverage ratio and minimum unencumbered debt service coverage ratio.
 If an event of default exists, the Company is not permitted to make distributions to shareholders, other than those required to qualify for and maintain REIT status.